 There are few moments more magical for kids than getting a telescope.
-We've tested over 100 different products to find the best telescopes for kids.
-Get excited to put the timeless tradition of stargazing into the hands of the next generation!
+We've researched over 100 different products to find the best telescopes for kids.
+Get excited to put the timeless tradition of stargazing into the hands of your child!

 There are three common telescopes types: Refractor, reflector, and compound.
 All three are designed to gather lots of light from stars and other celestial objects but do it in different ways.
 Because of this, each type has unique advantages and disadvantages.
 We've summarized them for you:

 This is the most common telescope type.
 It has a big lens at the front which sends light directly into a mirror at the back and into then into the eyepiece.

 + Can be used for objects on earth.

 + Sealed tube protects optics.

 - Can be heavy and bulky.

 - Less value than reflector.

 As the name suggests, a Reflector telescope has a mirror at the end of its tube which gathers light, before sending it through another mirror into the eyepiece.